 The finished product will provide a utility with a clear understanding of baseline history and areas of opportunity for improvement.
 In addition, the utility will have a matrix of recommendations for each business practice they want to improve, along with the risk and consequence of inaction.
 Organizations that have conducted a BPE significantly improve the operational efficiency of their utility, and the evaluation typically pays for itself in well under a year.

-- Develop work practice categories and attributes
+- Develop business practice categories and attributes

 - Conduct kick-off, consensus, and findings workshops